TimothyADavis/KinMSpy/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-KinMSpy   version |release|
+KinMSpy
 =================================

+Version |release|

-Welcome to the KinMSpy documentation page.
-Here you will find information regarding the ins-and-outs of operating KinMS.
+Welcome to the KinMSpy documentation.
+Here you will find information regarding the ins-and-outs of operating KinMSpy.

+If you have found this software useful for your research, We would appreciate an acknowledgment to the use of the "KINematic Molecular Simulation (KinMS) routines of Davis et al., (2013)".
+Test hyperlink: `[MNRAS, Volume 429, Issue 1, p.534-555] <https://academic.oup.com/mnras/article/429/1/534/1022845>`_.

+This software is provided as is without any warranty whatsoever.
+For details of permissions granted please see LICENCE.md

 .. autoclass:: KinMS.KinMSError
    :members: